sth/sqxx/README.md

 - Contains methods corresponding directly to the C API functions, so if you are familiar with the C API, that knowledge should translate directly.
-- Contains support for advanced features like registering callbacks, collation functions of custom SQL functions, fully in C++.
+- Contains support for advanced features like registering callbacks, collation functions or custom SQL functions, fully in C++.
 For example a lambda functions can be registered as a custom SQL function and then be called in SQL queries.

 ## Getting started